| Shropshire Union CanalShropshire Union Canal History

 buildings and (of course) the canal itself.
 Two narrow locks (with broad duplicates) run through the museum,

+two more drop the canal into the Manchester Ship Canal which at this point runs right alongside.
 If you do not wish to pay to go into the museum it is a short walk around the outside to

 rejoin the canal at the bottom locks.
 Because the museum is not hidden by high fences there is plenty to see